Structural Equality and Hashing#

 class Var(Object):

 Meaning: “This is a variable.
-Two variables are equal if they are bound in corresponding positions, not if they have the same name or content.”
+Two variables are equal if they are bound in corresponding positions, not if they have the same name.”
+The name field is almost always marked structural_eq="ignore" because alpha-equivalent variables have different names.
+Other fields such as type are compared — but only at the binding site (see Fields and the sticky mapping).

 The problem#